Francefernance12/100DayPython/README.md

 8. I updated the code, I added an if statement to display only the total amount if 1 person payed but if more than one person payed, it will display the amount of perople paying and the amount they each have to pay.

 Day 3
+ This game is an adventure where players advance through the storyline by typing in their actions.

+  Brief summary of my codes:
+   1. I incorporated an element of fun by integrating ASCII art.
+   2. The initial player choice was defined through an input prompt.
+   3. Subsequently, I established an if statement to guide Python in responding to the player's initial choice.
+Depending on the player's selection, the code directs the player through various story progressions or leads them to a game over screen.
+   4. Within these initial if statements, I introduced another layer of choice for the player.
+   5. To further diversify the narrative, nested if statements were implemented to handle the third and final choice, creating a branching storyline based on the player's decisions.
+   6. Finally, if the player choose the right door at their last choice, they would win!

 Day 4